Guidance on the collection and reporting of section 75 categories

 Presenting and reporting the data (outputs)

-Below is the default for reporting on disability.
 If a respondent answers “yes” to Question A and then either “yes, a little” or “yes, a lot” to Question B, then under the legal definition they are disabled.
-Check Measuring disability for the Equality Act 2010 harmonisation guidance.
+Check Measuring disability for the Equality Act 2010 harmonisation guidance for more detail.

 Output Categories